How Citizens Of France Can Enter India During Coronavirus Pandemic?

 Well, the self-declaration form suggests a mandatory quarantine upon arrival.
 So, yes, you must stay in isolation for 14 days.
 The 14 days are stated to inspect if any COVID-19 symptoms appear.
 The government of India will assign an institution to you for the first 7 days of quarantine.
 After that, you have to bear the expenses.

-However, the authorities have provided some relaxation in case of the following scenarios.
+However, the authorities have provided some relaxation in the case of the following scenarios.

-- If you are pregnant, then you can request for a 14-day quarantine at your home.
+- If you are pregnant, then you can request a 14-day quarantine at your home.

 - The home quarantine will also be sanctioned if you have children under 10 years old.